-Our Top Pick For Best Investment for Non-Accredited Investors: Rich Uncles
+Our Top Pick For Best Investment for Non-Accredited Investors: Modiv

-Rich Uncles offers the very best in commercial real estate investing, with full professional management.
+Modiv, formerly known as Rich Uncles, offers the very best in commercial real estate investing, with full professional management.
 And not only do they accept non-accredited investors, but you can invest with as little as $5.
 Not only is that a big advantage for small investors, but it also gives you an opportunity to spread a relatively small investment across different plans.
 Meanwhile, the platform charges no annual management fee, an arrangement that can only improve the long-term performance of your investments.

 We also like the way their investments are constructed.
 They lease their properties to big-name companies, to provide greater stability.
-They also use an ingenious leasing technique, in which the tenant pays all expenses related to the property, including real estate taxes and insurance, plus monthly rent to Rich Uncles.
+They also use an ingenious leasing technique, in which the tenant pays all expenses related to the property, including real estate taxes and insurance, plus monthly rent to Modiv.

 Real estate crowdfunding may be a relatively new concept, but the investment methodology used by this platform puts the odds decidedly in your favor.